 Stakeholder input: What are you doing to help ensure inclusive and equitable quality education and promote lifelong learning opportunities for all?

 Stakeholders may contribute case studies and experiences that showcase Australia’s commitment to SDG 4.
+Please limit your response to 500 words.
 Contributions received by 4 December 2017 may inform the Department’s contribution to the VNR.

 It is important to note that the structure of the VNR will mean only a very small number of case studies will be profiled, so we are unable to guarantee your contribution will be included.
 However, your contribution will help to inform the broader drafting of the VNR.
 Parts of your contribution may be used on Australian Government websites and social media to promote Australia’s achievement against SDG 4.

 Should you have any questions, or if you are experiencing technical difficulties, please email Multilateral@education.gov.au.